wkeeling/resume/README.rst

   - identification of hotspots in the JavaScript/Python code using browser developer tools and Python cProfile
   - keeping the AngularJS digest cycle lightweight – e.g. using one-time bindings where appropriate

 - Introduced a suite of frontend and backend automated tests using Jasmine, PyTest and Jenkins.
 Encouraged other developers to participate in writing tests and improve coverage by advocating the benefits of testing.
+This helped to reduce the number of post-release "hotfixes" and gave developers more confidence in undertaking code restructuring.

 | **Senior Software Engineer (Contract) – Nominet**
 | **July 2013 – October 2013**